 Our parking stewards have been assisting sellers (including new drivers, nervous drivers, bad drivers, you name it!) to park for many years.
 They will explain clearly where they want you to park and will guide you into the space.
 In some cases, reversing into position is required, our stewards will guide you if you canʼt see clearly.
 In extreme examples, we even park cars for customers if they feel they canʼt do it themselves.

 Yes, it is.
-The site is hard standing tarmac surface and level throughout.
+With the exception of a very small patch of damaged tarmac next to the tea van the whole site is hard standing tarmac surface and level throughout.
 There are no specific disabled toilet facilities within the school but the toilets are on the ground floor of the building.

 There are toilets available within the main school building.
 Gate staff will direct you.
 To get to the toilets requires going out of the main gate and getting a hand stamp to gain entry again.